DNA-Evolutions/C-Sharp-REST-Client-Examples/src/Dna.Example/TourOptimizer/README.md

 **1. optimize\TourOptimizerExample.cs:** Basic example on how to call the JOpt TourOptimizer service

 **2. constraint\TourOptimizerConstraintExample.cs:** Basic example on how to set constraints on nodes and resources

+**3. optimizeFAF\TourOptimizerFAFExample.cs:** Demonstrates how to run an optimization and save it to the database

+**4. searchFAF\TourOptimizerSearchFAFExample.cs:** Shows how to search optimizations within a database and display their meta info

+**5. loadFAF\TourOptimizerLoadFAFExample.cs:** Guides how to load an optimization from a database

+For setting up a local test enviorment with database support, please refer to the separate **Hands-on Tutorial: Setting Up a Local Fire and Forget TourOptimizer-Database Test Environment** [tutorial](https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/TourOptimizerWithDatabase.md).